Quantum Invariants and Fiberedness: Non-fibered knots

 \section{Non-fibered knots}

 Currently, there is no working definition of the $F_K$ invariant for non-fibered knots, so the results of this section are more experimental.
-For non-fibered knots, the coefficients of the $F_K$ series are generally expected to be infinite $q$-series \cite{Park20}.
+For non-fibered knots, the coefficients of the $F_K$ series are predicted to be infinite $q$-series \cite{Park20}.
 This is motivated by the expected relation to the Alexander polynomial \eqref{eq:FK-MMR}, whose inverse may have rational coefficients when expanded near $x=0$.
-Assuming the integrality of $F_K$ in $x$ and $q$, its coefficients cannot be Laurent polynomials; instead, we expect $F_K$ to be an element of $\FKring$, with the radial limit $q \nearrow 1$, when it exists, yielding rational numbers.
+Assuming the integrality of $F_K$ in $x$ and $q$, its coefficients cannot be Laurent polynomials; instead, we predict that $F_K\in\FKring$, with the radial limit $q \nearrow 1$, when it exists, yielding rational numbers.

-Park noticed that the state sum model gives a series in $x$ with coefficients power series in $q$ for certain strongly quasipositive knots.
+Park noticed that the state sum model gives a series in $x$, with coefficients power series in $q$, for certain strongly quasipositive knots.
 Independently, he also proposed an explicit formula for $F_K$ for some infinite families of strongly quasipositive double twist knots, based on formulas for their colored Jones polynomial from \cite{Lovejoy2021}.